 DO NOT share your private key with anyone and keep it in a safe place.
 Ensure you back this up as well

-At this point, active validator operators will "vote in" your address as a new validator to the set - when this process has been completed and an SX admin in the #validators channel says you are ready to run your node, copy + paste the line below to start to start your validator:
+At this point, active validator operators will "vote in" your address as a new validator to the set and you will be notified via e-mail.
+When you are ready to run your node, copy + paste the line below to start to start your validator:

 cd ~/validator && chmod +x start_validator.sh && ./start_validator.sh "$(curl http://checkip.amazonaws.com)"